-- statement of financial position as at 30 June 2023 - statement of comprehensive income for the year then ended - statement of changes in equity for the year then ended - statement of cash flow for the year then ended - notes to the financial statements, including significant accounting policies - responsible entities' declaration.
+- statement of financial position as at 30 June 2024 - statement of comprehensive income for the year then ended - statement of changes in equity for the year then ended - statement of cash flows for the year then ended - notes to the financial statements, including material accounting policy information - responsible entities' declaration.

-In my opinion the financial report in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:
+In my opinion the financial report is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission Act 2012, including:

-- giving a true and fair view of the financial position of the company as at 30 June 2023 and of its financial performance and its cash flows for the year then ended - complying with Australian Accounting Standards Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.
+- giving a true and fair view of the financial position of the company as at 30 June 2024 and of its financial performance and its cash flows for the year then ended - complying with Australian Accounting Standards-Simplified Disclosures and Division 60 of the Australian Charities and Not-for-profits Commission Regulations 2022.